 Sexting.
 Cyberbullying.
 Porn addiction.
 Screen addiction.
 When it comes to teenagers and technology, what makes it into the news can be grim.
-But the reality is that for most teenagers, there are many positive and tangible benefits of technology.
-Technology has changed the lives of teenagers.
+But the reality is that there are many positive effects of technology on teenager.
+Technology has changed the modern teenager’s life.
 And for some, it’s literally a life saver.

 “The message for parents is to be afraid of all this technology.
 And we should feel really bad when our tweens are in front of screens,” says Jennifer Lehner, a Cleveland-based social media expert.
 “We’re told, ‘Shut them down, password protect everything, and look at everything.’
 It can feel like a no-win situation.
 But what we overlook is that there are tremendous opportunities that come with technology.”

 So, we decided to take an up-close look at some of those opportunities.
-Here’s what we discovered.
+We discovered that there are several.

 1. Creative Expression

 Before the Internet, few people got the chance to widely distribute their creative work.
 These days, creative expression is one of the obvious benefits of technology.
 Anyone with a computer — even just a smartphone — can produce and share work online.
 Thousands of people can potentially see it your novel, short story, photography, film, or other visual art.
 Take the indie hit Tangerine, a full-length feature film made in Los Angeles with an iPhone and an $8 app.

 “There are a lot of creative outlets for teenagers who are writers and artists.
 That includes a fan-fiction community or an art-sharing community,” explains Devorah Heitner, founder of Raising Digital Natives and the author of Screenwise.
 Some of her favorites for writers include storybird.com where you can make a book in minutes.
 TeenInk.com and One-Story.com are two sites devoted to publishing teenage writers.